 Take a few colors and see how well they work together on your draft paper, mix them a little.
 Sometimes you get a good color scheme the first time around, but other times you may need to try several combinations before you find the one you like.
 Some artists experiment with colors right on their thumbnail, but I recommend experimenting with colors separately first and then applying the right colors to the thumbnail.
 This way you do not need to draw the thumbnail again, if you realize the colors didn't work that well.

 This 10-page FREE gouache tutorial also includes creating a thumbnail as part of my step-by-step process.

-Sign up below to download this colorful PDF.
+Sign up for my newsletter to download this colorful PDF.
 It contains detailed instructions and photos for each step, a checklist of all the necessary supplies, links to other useful resources.